tomvita/Breeze-Beta/Breeze.md

    - Use **More > Choose Individual Cheats from breeze/cheats** to add cheats from other files.
    - Save changes with **Write Cheat to File** or **Write Cheat to atm**.

-4. **Customizing Cheats**:
+### Customizing Cheats
    - Edit cheat names or values via **Edit Cheat**.
    - Modify conditional keys with **Add/Remove Conditional Key**.
-   - Convert moon jumps to hovers by duplicating cheats and adjusting values (e.g., reduce `f32` values).
+   - Convert moon jumps to hovers by duplicating cheats and adjusting values (e.g. reduce `f32` values).
+   - Edit cheat value (using button to directly modify value in commonly used format u32, f32, f64 etc).
+   - Edit cheat multiplier.

 ### Build ID (BID) Considerations

 - **What is BID?**: A hash of the game code ensuring cheat compatibility.
 Mismatched BIDs may cause instability.
 - **Checking BID**: Use **Game Information** to view the BID of the running game.
 - **Using Mismatched BIDs**:
+  - Does not work most of the time.
   - Risky; may cause crashes or save corruption.
+Automatic BID check is for your protection.
   - Always back up saves before using cheats with a different BID.
+Restore if cheat don't work as damage may be latent.
   - Load mismatched cheats via **More > Any Cheats from breeze/cheats** (no BID check).

 ---